Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Background

+Hierarchical task networks (HTN)~\cite{ghallab_nau_traverso_2016} share many similarities with our approach.
+HTNs represent abstract tasks called \textit{methods}, comprising a sequence of sub-tasks that are executed in a reactive manner.
+A planning problem is defined as solving a series of tasks.
+Such tasks are akin to FOON functional units, as they require a sequence of lower-level actions to accomplish a task.
+However, methods must be defined for all possible ways of executing tasks, which is not practical in real-world settings.
+Our FOON-based approach treats each high-level task as its own planning problem, which greatly reduces the planning time complexity without defining fixed-ordered methods.

-Similarly, previous work investigated how to encode macro planning operators into primitive operators for the execution of robotic tasks, combining macro operators and primitives into a single linear planning domain~\cite{agostini2008action} or combining linear planning with reinforcement learning for the execution of primitives~\cite{quack2015simultaneously}.
-However, similar to HTN, macro operators are associated with a fixed sequence of primitive operators that are executed in a \textit{reactive} manner.
-Manipulation action trees~\cite{yang2014manipulation} and grammar~\cite{yang2015robot} by Yang et al. have been shown to facilitate robotic planning and execution by representing robotic manipulation in a tree form.
-Similarly, Zhang and Nikolaidis aimed to construct executable task graphs for multi-robot collaboration, where graphs are used to describe what the robot should do to replicate actions observed from cooking videos~\cite{zhang2019robot}.
-However, when compared to FOON, the aforementioned task graphs are very domain-specific and do not show the same degree of flexibility, where they can be used in symbolic or object-level planning across various scenarios, as possible with FOON.
+Previous work explored the encoding of {\it macro} planning operators into primitive operators for the execution of robotic tasks, combining macro operators and primitives into a single linear planning domain~\cite{agostini2008action} or combining linear planning with reinforcement learning for executing primitives~\cite{quack2015simultaneously}.
+However, as with HTNs, macro operators are associated with a fixed sequence of primitive operators that are executed in a {reactive} manner.
+Manipulation action trees by Yang et al.~\cite{yang2014manipulation} represent robotic manipulation as a tree for planning and execution.
+Zhang and Nikolaidis~\cite{zhang2019robot} proposed executable task graphs, which describe what the robot must do to replicate actions observed from cooking videos, for multi-robot collaboration.
+However, as their focus was on imitating behaviours from demonstration, they do not show how these graphs could be adapted to novel scenarios as possible with our approach.